 Overall, the character and land use of the area will shift from open and agriculturally focused to a more concentrated, high amenity development.
-Through mitigation measures, the open and peri-urban character of the area will be maintained and enhanced where possible.
+Through mitigation measures, the development will retain a high level of amenity while utilising the benefit of the reserve.